Lucid Psychotherapy & Counselling

 Book my first session.

 If there are no bookable services showing via the online booking website, this means we currently have a waiting list for new clients.
-Please give us a call or email if you would like to add your name.
+Please give us a call or email if you would like to add your name to it.

-Lucid Psychotherapy and Counselling, Christchurch provides affordable and effective individual psychotherapy, counselling, Intensive Short Term Dynamic Psychotherapy (ISTDP), ecotherapy, treatment for stress, panic and anxiety disorders, and mindfulness mentoring, servicing the area of Christchurch, New Zealand.
-We also offer online sessions via video (such as via Zoom or Skype). © 2015-2020 Lucid Psychotherapy & Counselling.
+Lucid Psychotherapy and Counselling provides affordable and effective individual psychotherapy, counselling, Intensive Short Term Dynamic Psychotherapy (ISTDP), ecotherapy, treatment for depression, stress, panic and anxiety disorders, and mindfulness mentoring, servicing the area of Ōtautahi Christchurch, Hokitika, Māwhera Greymouth, West Coast, Aotearoa New Zealand.
+We also offer online therapy sessions. © 2015-2025 Lucid Psychotherapy & Counselling.
+All rights reserved.

-Photo used under Creative Commons from Pai Shih
+Photo from Pai Shih

 • Home